|Anne Farmer||Board Secretary|

 The new Board is made up of the Principal, one staff trustee, five elected parent trustees, and a newly elected student trustee.
 We will consider co-opting additional trustee members if required.

-The policies are currently available from the school for perusal.
-In the short term they will be placed on School Docs for viewing.
+N.B.
+The current school policies are currently available from the school for perusal.